-I have long been interested in the capacity of people who attend the theatre or a film screening, to suspend their disbelief—that ability that allows the viewer to feel as though an actor really is the character she or he is portraying and the action that is occurring to be actually happening.
-I enter so thoroughly into the world of a play or film that I respond viscerally to whatever is happening.
-It is for this reason that I cannot ever, ever watch horror films.
+I have long been interested in the capacity of people who attend the theatre or cinema to suspend their disbelief—that ability which allows the viewer to feel as though an actor really is the character she or he is portraying and the action that is occurring to be actually happening.
+I enter so thoroughly into the world of a play or film that I respond viscerally to what is happening.
+It is for this reason that I can’t watch horror films.
 It is too real to me.

-As we face a multitude of daunting problems in our country and in the world, e.g. climate change and terrorism, let us, instead of focusing on the worst possible outcomes to these challenges we face, use our intelligence and creativity to imagine solutions and endings to these things that will take into account the common good, and bring peace to the world.
-If hopes are realize they will unite us as one people no matter our place of residence, country of origin, race, or creed—all those constructs which are used to divide us from one another and cause us to focus on our own needs and desires rather than those that will benefit everyone equally and allow us to live in harmony while we see to it that the basic needs of all peoples are met.
+As we face a multitude of daunting problems in our country and in the world, e.g. climate change and terrorism, let us, instead of focusing on the worst possible outcomes to these challenges we face, use our intelligence and creativity to imagine solutions to these things that will take into account the common good and bring peace to the world.
+If hopes are realized, they will unite us as one people; no matter our place of residence, country of origin, race, or creed.
+Let us throw aside all the constructs that are used to divide us from one another and cause us to focus on our own needs and desires rather than those that will benefit everyone equally, thus allowing us to live in harmony while seeing that the basic needs of all peoples are met.

-Let us suspend our disbelief and embrace the miraculous, the unexpected, the Infinite and in so doing, allow ourselves to enter into an expanded reality where we can actually feel and experience a world of love and peace, just like when we sit at the ballet in a darkened theatre and feel that, we, too, no matter our abilities, are also dancers; leaping, twirling, and spinning with grace and ease.
+Let us suspend our disbelief and embrace the miraculous, the unexpected, and the Infinite.
+And in so doing, allow ourselves to enter into an expanded reality where we can actually feel and experience a world of love and peace, just like when we sit at the ballet in a darkened theatre and feel that, we, too, no matter our abilities, are also leaping, twirling, and spinning with grace and ease.

 Categories: Theological Reflections